Once the British gained power, She introduced many changes in the Economic, Political, and Social spheres. Learn more.

 - Polity: Various Acts passed by the English had positive and negative outcomes.
 However, the most significant result of the new laws was the enforcement of the British authority over the Indian mainland.
-New laws like the Regulating Act of 1773, Pitts India Act 1784, various Charter Acts etc led to the constitutional development.
+New laws like the Regulating Act of 1773, Pitts India Act of 1784, various Charter Acts etc led to constitutional development.
 On the administration part, too various changes were introduced – particularly the revenue administration, civil services, police, army, and judicial services.

-- Society: British policies towards education, language, culture resulted in significant transformation in Indian society.
+- Society: British policies towards education, language, and culture resulted in significant transformation in Indian society.
 While the positive changes were welcomed by Indian society, the oppressive measures resulted in revolts and rebellions.